-Note: Mac and Linux users will most likely have to add a period and a slash before entering any of the commands listed here (e.g., ./fastboot boot twrp.img).
+Note: Mac, Linux, and Windows PowerShell users will likely have to add a period and a slash before entering any ADB or Fastboot commands (e.g., ./fastboot boot twrp.img).

 Once you enter the command, your phone should immediately respond and begin temporarily booting into TWRP for the first time.
 New devices like the OnePlus 7 Pro use the more current A/B system partition format, which is why you have to temporarily boot into TWRP the first time to install the permanent version from there.

 Head back over to the TWRP screen on your phone and swipe the slider that says "Swipe to Allow Modifications" if needed.
 Now you should be sitting on the TWRP main menu where you can then head into the "Advanced" section.
 From there, tap the "Install Recovery Ramdisk" option, then navigate to the "Download" folder where you copied the TWRP image file.

 Tap the image file once to bring up the "Install Recovery" main screen and check the "Back up existing image first" option to backup your current recovery for safekeeping.
 Now slide the "Swipe to Install" button at the bottom to begin installing the permanent version of TWRP onto your system partition.
 After it finishes installing, press the home button, go to "Reboot," then "Recovery".